schenckg/WeatherLambda/README.md

 This function is intended to be called from Amazon Connect it must be accept the standard JSON request data passed by Amazon Connect call flow when a Lambda function is invoked.

-The function expects input in JSON format, at a minimum, as shown below.
+The function expects input in JSON format with a ZipCode property:
 {
    "Details": {
       "Parameters": {